-There’s a reason why the Dollar Shave Club was just recently bought by Unilever for $1 Billion (yes with a ‘B’) dollars:
+There’s a reason why Unilever bought Dollar Shave Club for $1 Billion (yes with a ‘B’) dollars:

-Razor blades are ungodly expensive, and no man likes paying hand over fist for cartridge replacements.
+Razor blades are expensive, and no one likes paying hand-over-fist for cartridge replacements.

-Now I will admit, when I was a bit younger and strapped for cash, I would try to extend the life out of my razor as much as possible.
+Now I will admit, when I was a bit younger and strapped for cash, I would try to extend the life of my razor as long as possible.

 But, this begs the question: